Shiny Happy People: Music video

-The accompanying music video for "Shiny Happy People" was directed by American film and music video director Katherine Dieckmann.
-She was asked by the band to direct the video, and drew some inspiration from a scene in the 1948 movie Letter From an Unknown Woman by German director Max Ophuls.
+The music video for "Shiny Happy People" was directed by Katherine Dieckmann.
+She was asked by the band to direct the video, and drew some inspiration from a scene in the 1948 film Letter From an Unknown Woman by Max Ophuls.
 In this scene, a couple goes to a carnival with a railroad car attraction.
 Rotating landscape backdrops roll past their "window", and eventually we learn they're propelled by an old man pedaling a stationary bicycle behind the scenes.
 Dieckmann wanted to re-create this situation, using a large children's painting for the moving mural.
-Stipe suggested her to contact a friend that was schoolteacher, having her fifth-grade class create the backdrop.
+Stipe suggested that she contact a friend, schoolteacher April Chapman, to have her fifth-grade class create the painted backdrop.
+The dancing in the video was choreographed by Stipe.

+Kate Pierson collaborated on the design for the custom red unitard dress she wore in the music video and kept it afterward, wearing it again for the band's performance of the song on Saturday Night Live.

 Legacy

 In its 2006 "Song of the Summer" countdown, CBC Radio's Freestyle named "Shiny Happy People" 1991's "Song of the Summer".
 By contrast, in 2006, the song received the No. 1 position on AOL Music's list of the "111 Wussiest Songs of All Time".
 Blender magazine also ranked the song No. 35 on its list of the "50 Worst Songs Ever", and Q included it in a list of "Ten Terrible Records by Great Artists" in 2005.

 When Stipe made an appearance on Space Ghost Coast to Coast in 1995, he told Space Ghost he hated the song.
 It was one of their few Warner-released singles not included on their 2003 greatest hits album In Time, and R.E.M. have rarely played it.
 However, over time, Stipe's position on the song has softened.
 Speaking in 2011, Stipe said he was "always at peace" with it, but that it was "embarrassing" that it had become a hit.
 He said:

 Many people's idea of R.E.M, and me in particular, is very serious, with me being a very serious kind of poet.
 But I'm also actually quite funny – hey, my bandmates think so, my family thinks so, my boyfriend thinks so, so I must be – but that doesn't always come through in the music....
 (But) I'm in 'Shiny Happy People', 'Stand', 'Pop Song 89', 'Get Up', too.
 Our fruitloop songs!

 In 2024, Mike Mills stated: "It started out as not the bubblegum epic that it became.
 I wrote the thing on acoustic guitar.
 We made it a song about kids.
 It's for kids.
 It's a great song, I'm proud of it, we don't hate it."